WinVector/rquery/README.md

 | 3         |          2| withdrawal behavior |                3|
 | 4         |          2| positive re-framing |                4|

-Now we write the calculation in terms of our operators (we have not yet bothered to add the expression capture features to all of the `rquery` operators, so we are currently simulating it using the development version `1.0.2` of [`wrapr`](https://winvector.github.io/wrapr/); the package itself works with the production release version of `wrapr`).
+Now we write the calculation in terms of our operators.

 ``` r
 scale <- 0.237